pkhuong/martingale-cs/README.md

 generating function `mgf(t) = E[exp(tx)] <= exp(t^2 / 2)` for all
 `t >= 0`.
-However, this property can be hard to prove, and [Hoeffding's lemma](https://en.wikipedia.org/wiki/Hoeffding%27s_lemma) guarantees that a range in [-1, 1] implies that the `mgf` satisfies the condtion.
+However, this property can be hard to prove, and [Hoeffding's lemma](https://en.wikipedia.org/wiki/Hoeffding%27s_lemma) says that a range in [-1, 1] suffices to satisfy the condition.

-This library uses the confidence sequence to generate a confidence sequence on the rank of any quantile in the observations, as demonstrated in the aforementioned paper of Darling and Robbins.
+This library implements a confidence sequence on the rank of any specific quantile in the observations on top of the martingale confidence sequence, as demonstrated in the aforementioned paper of Darling and Robbins.

-Another way to use this martingale confidence sequence would be to compare the mean of two random variables X and Y in [0, 1] (e.g., runtimes).
+We could also use this martingale confidence sequence to compare the mean of two random variables X and Y in [0, 1] (e.g., runtimes).
 Their difference Z = X - Y has range [-1, 1] and, if X and Y have the same mean, Z has a mean of 0.
 We can thus accumulate the sum `z_1 + z_2 + ... + z_i`, and compare against the threshold returned by `martingale_cs_threshold` at each iteration.
 If we observe that the sum exceeds the threshold even once, we may reject the hypothesis that X has mean equal to or less than that of Y (a two-tailed test simply needs a Bonferroni correction by adding `martingale_cs_eq` to `log_eps`).

 A call to `martingale_cs_threshold` generates a confidence sequence at level `1 - exp(log_eps)`, for a sum of `n` values, assuming that the